Best Long Range Electric Scooters: Fast Charging, 25-80 Miles, 15-50 mph

 Locking System – Long range electric scooters don’t come cheap.
 So it is essential that the scooter has a proper security mechanism to protect against theft.
 Look for locking options such as key fob, key ignition, locking via smartphone app or a spot for u-lock.

-If you want an electric scooter for thrilling rides and high performance, the Qiewa Q1 Hummer is a serious contender.
+If you want an adult electric scooter for thrilling rides and high performance, the Qiewa Q1 Hummer is a serious contender.
 First, it has an astonishingly good range of 68 miles.
-That is like travelling from New York to New Jersey, all on an electric scooter.
+That is like traveling from New York to New Jersey, all on an electric scooter.

 It is packed with high-end features due to which it is on the top of our list.